The 10 Biggest Ketogenic Diet Mistakes

 This one goes along with our other ketogenic diet mistakes in that you need plenty of water, but you also need the right minerals in order to be properly hydrated.
 These ketogenic diet mistakes made together will destroy your fat burning potential.
 Your nervous system uses water and electrolyte minerals to actually send messages.
 With poor hydration and low electrolyte levels, you get poor energy production and will not be able to take full advantage of the benefits of a ketogenic diet.

 Additionally, on a ketogenic diet insulin levels drop.
 This is important to note because insulin signals the body to hold on to water and minerals.
-When insulin levels drop, we excrete excess water and minerals which need to be replace much more frequently (3, 4).
+When insulin levels drop, we excrete excess water and minerals which need to be replaced much more frequently (3, 4).

 This is why I recommend using a high-quality sea salt (such as this one) in water and on foods.
 Use it generously to taste.
-Many people notice that when they are not quite feeling their best on a ketogenic diet, that increasing their salt intake actually makes a huge difference in how they feel.
+Many people notice that when they are not quite feeling their best on a ketogenic diet, increasing their salt intake actually makes a huge difference in how they feel.

 Other great sources of minerals include leafy greens, sea vegetables, cucumbers, celery, and bone broth.